GRID, the racing game developed by Codemasters will arrive on Stadia with a mode that boasts 40 help on the same track.

 "Perhaps the area with the biggest difference was streaming, but even Stadia's ability to talk to other Stadia so quickly turns some ideas around multiplayer - for example the development of a completely new mode for GRID Stadia which has 40 cars on the track at the same time, something that simply isn't possible with other hardware. "

-Green later added that the multiplayer mode at 40 machines is just the tip of the iceberg for what Stadia's technology is capable of, but he didn't want to add more details about it.
-All this can only make us think, especially because with a smartphone and a data connection we can play any battleroyale from 100 players without problems, but perhaps for machine games the story is quite different.
+Green shortly after added that the 40-machine multiplayer mode is just the tip of the iceberg for what Stadia's technology is capable of, but he didn't want to add any more details about it.
+All this can only make us think, especially because with a smartphone and a data connection we can play any 100-player battleroyale without problems, but perhaps for machine games the story is quite different.

 What do you think of this mode from 40 machines in the same track?
 Are you curious to see what will happen in the future thanks to Stadia technology?
 In the meantime, you've heard that Has Bethesda opened a new studio?